deanhouseholder/simple-weather-app/README.md

 See inline comments for walk-through.

+I completed this project in about 6 hours.
 If I had more time, I would add tests, scrub user input, add a solution to missing cities, and improve the icons.